 But it may surprise you to learn that not only can the Maldives be explored on a tighter budget than you’d expect, it’s also an ideal location for solo travellers whether they’re seeking relaxation, underwater adventures or a cultural experience.

-I recently visited the Maldives for the first time and I’ll admit it, I’m obsessed.
-I was planning a safari trip to Sri Lanka and realised that the Maldives was only a short (and cheap!) flight away, how could I say no?!
+I recently visited the Maldives twice in only a few months and I have to admit, I’m obsessed.
+For my first trip I was planning a safari trip to Sri Lanka and realised that the Maldives was only a short (and cheap!) flight away, how could I say no?!
 I booked a flight (first class on Emirates for only $128USD thanks to points I had accumulated pre-covid ✈️) and then managed to convince my parents to meet me there for the second half of the trip for my mum’s birthday.
 I was fortunate enough to experience the Maldives in multiple different ways, firstly solo on a Maldives local island, then with family at luxury resorts.

 So if you’re planning an upcoming solo trip to the Maldives, this travel guide has all you need to know, from how to plan your Maldives solo trip, tips for solo female travel in the Maldives, how to travel safely and responsibly in the Maldives as a solo traveller, and what to expect in terms of your Maldives solo trip cost.

 How to plan a solo trip to the Maldives

 The Maldives is well-connected to major cities all over the globe, with direct flights from Dubai, Abu Dhabi, India, Sri Lanka, Thailand, Malaysia, Singapore, Turkey, the UK, and some other countries in Asia, Europe and the Middle East.

 If you’re flying from Australia or New Zealand you’ll need to have a stopover in Asia, and from the USA you can stop over in the Middle East or Asia to get there.